tc/solrsan/README.md

 More searching examples can be seen in test/unit/search_test.rb

 ## Changelog
+0.5.7
+Allow solr attribute field 'type' to be overridden.

 0.5.6
 Tests use sleep since test index are using commitWithin.
 Fixed rsolr reference.